PegasusSimulator/PegasusSimulator/README.md

 ```
 @misc{jacinto2023pegasus,
-	author = {Jacinto, Marcelo and Pinto, João and ..., and Cunha, Rita and Pascoal, António},
+	   author = {Jacinto, Marcelo and Pinto, João and Patrikar, Jay and Keller, John and Cunha, Rita and Scherer, Sebastian and Pascoal, António},
 	   title = {Pegasus Simulator: An Isaac Sim Framework for Multiple Aerial Vehicles Simulation},
 	   year = {2023},
-	eprint = {},
+	   eprint = {}
 }
 ```